bikewalkvote/bikewalkvote.github.io/candidates.md

 ## Candidates & 2014 Endorsements

+Below is the full list of our 2014 endorsements.
 As part of our endorsement process we asked the candidates to fill out a written questionaire.
 Here is how they responded.